coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

 <<< @/../examples/tutorial/basic-5/tests/basic-5.js#test

 Notice that, in both apis, the "seeds" given match what is expected by the `#[account(associated = <target, with = <target>)]` attribute, where order matters.
 The `associated` target must come before the `with` target.

+## Conclusion

+Here, we introduced associated accounts from the perspective of simplifying UX for a user wallet.
+However, deterministic addressing can be used beyond this and is a convenient tool to have in your Solana toolbox.
+For more, it's recommended to see the Solana [docs](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses).